 - Write several different types of flash fiction

 - Practice revision of drafts, with the aim of compression

 - Look at publishing options for flash fiction and learn some of the most common reasons pieces are rejected

 By the end of the course, you will have initial drafts of at least 2 flash pieces and exercises you can return to for future inspiration.

 This course is taught by Megin Jiménez.
-Megin is an assistant flash fiction editor at Split Lip Magazine and holds an MFA in poetry from The New School.
+Megin is an assistant flash fiction editor at Split Lip Magazine and holds an MFA in poetry from The New School in New York.
 She is the author of Mongrel Tongue, a collection of prose poems and hybrid texts, selected by Daniel Borzutzky for the 1913 First Book Prize.
 Her writing has appeared in Kenyon Review, Gulf Coast, Denver Quarterly, Tarpaulin Sky and other journals.